pwall567/kjson-pointer/README.md

 Kotlin implementation of [JSON Pointer](https://tools.ietf.org/html/rfc6901).

+Note &ndash; **Breaking Change** &ndash; from version 8.0 of the library, the basic functions of the `JSONPointer` class (along with `JSONPointerException`) have been moved to a new library [`kjson-pointer-core`](https://github.com/pwall567/kjson-pointer-core), allowing the class to be used independently of any specific JSON implementation.

+That leaves this library with the responsibility of applying the functionality of the `JSONPointer` class to the JSON structures created by the [`kjson-core`](https://github.com/pwall567/kjson-core) library.
+The `find()` and `existsIn()` and all the other functions that apply a `JSONPointer` to a `JSONValue` structure are now implemented as extension functions on `JSONPointer`, leaving the `kjson-pointer-core` library free of dependencies that are needed only for these operations.
+For existing users of the library, the switch to the use of extension functions means that some functions will now need to be imported, where previously they were part of the `JSONPointer` class.

+The `JSONRef` and `JSONReference` classes both include references to `JSONValue` objects, so they remain part of this library.

 Note &ndash; **Breaking Change** &ndash; from version 5.0 of the library, the `tokens` array is no longer accessible as a `public` value.
 It was an oversight to allow it to be accessible previously since array members may be modified, and a `JSONPointer` is